AplaProject/apla-docs-en/source/concepts/blockchain-layers.rst

     - Provides an IDE for app development.

+    - Stores private keys of user accounts and performs authorization.

+    - Requests app page data from the database, and displays app pages to users.

     - Sends transactions to the backend via :doc:`REST API</reference/api2>`.

         Transactions are created automatically for user actions that require a transaction.
 For example, when an app developer executes a contract from the IDE, Molis converts this action into a transaction.